Frequently asked questions about health insurance

 Enrolling in a plan offered through the exchange is the only way Utah residents can obtain financial assistance with their individual market coverage.
 This includes premium subsidies, which reduce enrollees monthly health insurance premiums, and cost-sharing reductions, which reduce out-of-pocket costs when people need medical care.

-Premium subsidies are larger than usual and more widely available in 2021, thanks to the American Rescue Plan.
+Premium subsidies are larger than they used to be, and more widely available, thanks to the American Rescue Plan.
 But again, the exchange/marketplace is the only way to receive them, regardless of whether you take them upfront (sent directly to your insurance company each month) or claim them on your tax return.

 The ACA contained a provision that provided funding for the creation of Consumer Oriented and Operated Plans (CO-OPs), and more than $2 billion was awarded for CO-OP creation in 22 states.
 Utah’s Arches Mutual Insurance Company received $89.6 million.

 As of early 2015, there were 22 CO-OPs operating in 23 states.
 By the end of October 2015, however, Utah’s CO-OP delivered the news that it would cease operations at the end of the year.
-As of 2021, all but three of the original ACA CO-OPs had closed.
-Those three remaining CO-OPs offer coverage in five states as of 2021.
+As of 2022, all but three of the original ACA CO-OPs had closed.
+Those three remaining CO-OPs offer coverage in five states.

 Read more about the Affordable Care Act’s CO-OPs.